cloudozer/ling/README.md

 Run `railing` without options to get help.

-To generate the image and the domain configuration file use the `image`
+To generate the bootable image use the `image` subcommand:
-subcommand:
 ```
 ./railing image
 ```
 This instructs railing to scan all subdirectories for `*.beam` files.
-All files found are embedded into the Xen image and become accessible during runtime.
+All files found are embedded into the image and become accessible during runtime.
 Certain subdirectories can be excluded from the search using `-x` option.